shdwp/bearingjester/README.md

 * __TWS Shooting Priority__ can be changed by hooking a contact and using bind `Next launch`.
 The contact will become new 1st TWS contact
 * __Chaff and Flare programs__ - bind `AN/ALE-39 Right Data Dispenser Switch Down - Chaff Program` and `AN/ALE-39 Right Data Dispenser Switch Right - Flare Program`
 * __RWR Offset and Limit functions__ - bind `RWR Display Mode LMT` and `RWR Display Mode OFST`
-* __Control LANTIRN via keys__ - ask for direct head control, wait for Jester to ground stab (if it wasn't stabilized prior) and then use binds `LANTIRN Slew Up/Down/Left/Right`.
+* __Control LANTIRN via keys__ - disable Jester and then use binds `LANTIRN Slew Up/Down/Left/Right`.
+You can also use direct head control which will stop him from messing with the Lantirn, but the moment that is disable he will snap the TGP back to his own last position
 * __Disable/enable MLC__ - use binds `MLC out` and `MLC auto` to turn MLC off or get it back to auto position.
 Don't leave it in out, Jester won't fix it for you

 ### Jester Macros